1031 Exchanges

 St. Louis Commercial Real Estate Investors: Make the Most out of Your Next Transaction

-Don’t let opportunities like these pass you by!
-If you’re selling a commercial real estate investment, and planning to buy more, find out if a 1031 Exchange will help you maximize your purchasing power.
+Don’t let opportunity pass you by!
+If you’re selling a commercial real estate or multi family investment, and planning to buy more, find out how a 1031 Exchange can help you defer tax and maximize your purchasing power.

-Here’s a primer in 1031 Exchanges and how you can leverage them for your future success.
+Here’s a description of 1031 Exchanges and how you can leverage them for your future success.

 What is a 1031 Exchange?